 Audio had a role to play in that ambition.

 We worked with carefully mixed, cut, and layered audio tracks to give each user a sense of the physical exhibition as an audio experience.
-As well as voice overs and interviews, ambient audio that added to the sense of ‘being there’.
+As well as voice-overs and interviews, ambient audio added to the sense of ‘being there’.

 We improved our interface over many user-led design iterations, building towards the goal of creating something unobtrusive and simple to use.
 Our need to produce a minimalistic interface and provide access for a global audience directed us toward iconography, which we user tested to ensure it was suitably clear and intuitive.